ContactEngineering/topobank/docs/deploy.rst

 .. code:: bash

-   docker-compose -f production.yml run --rm django python manage.py purge_user michael
+   docker compose -f production.yml run --rm django python manage.py purge_user michael

 So far, there is no extra question, so this immediately done!